MicrosoftDocs/defender-docs/articles/defender-for-cloud/kubernetes-nodes-va.md

 ## Remediate K8s node vulnerabilities

 Remediation of K8s node vulnerabilities is performed by updating the VM image version of the node pool.
 The node pool is updated by the customer as part of the shared responsibility between the K8s service and the customer.
-The customer updates the node pool in one of two ways - either update the node pool VM image or update the cluster's Kubernetes to a newer version. **???It is recommended to update the cluster's Kubernetes version first.
-In the event that does not remediate the vulnerability, the node pool VM image can be updated next.???** In some cases, the customer may need to update the cluster's Kubernetes version as well as the node pool VM image version.
+The customer updates the node pool in one of two ways - either update the node pool VM image or update the cluster's K8s service to a newer version. **???It is recommended to update the cluster's Kubernetes version first.
+In the event that does not remediate the vulnerability, the node pool VM image can be updated next.???** In some cases, the customer may need to update the cluster's K8s service version as well as the node pool VM image version.

 ### Update the node pool VM image